 SOURCE: BuckleySandler LLP

-With 150+ lawyers in Washington, New York, Los Angeles and Orange County, BuckleySandler (www.buckleysandler.com) provides best-in-class legal counsel to meet the challenges of its financial services industry and other corporate and individual clients across the full-range of government enforcement actions, complex and class action litigation, and transactional, regulatory and public policy issues.
+About BuckleySandler LLP: With over 150 lawyers in Washington, DC, New York, Los Angeles and Orange County, CA, BuckleySandler provides best-in-class legal counsel to meet the challenges of its financial services industry and other corporate and individual clients across the full-range of government enforcement actions, complex and class action litigation, and transactional, regulatory, and public policy issues.
 The Firm represents many of the nation's leading financial services institutions.
 "The best at what they do in the country."
 (Chambers USA).
 Online: www.buckleysandler.com / Twitter: https://twitter.com/BuckleySandler.